grunwaldlab/heat-tree/docs/architecture/legends.md

 ## Legends

 There are different types of legends, many corresponding to the different scale types.
-Each legend keeps track of the following state:

-- An instance of the `Aesthetic` class
-- A x,y position to print the legend
-- Which corner of the legend corresponds to the x,y position
+The legends classes:

-- The maximum width/height available to print the legend
+- Create an object with coordinates used to arrange legend elements

-This is used to:

-- Inferr the dimensions of the legend
+- Infer the dimensions of the legend based on above object
 - Draw the legend in an SVG element at the specified place
 - Handle changes to location

+All legend classes extend the `LegendBase` class and implement the following methods:

+- `render`: Creates legend DOM in specificed SVG.
+- `updateCoordinates`: calculates the size and location of legend elements and store in object `this.coordinates`
+- `updatePostion`: moves rendered legend DOM (`g` groups in SVG)

+and have the following in `this.state`:

+- `aesthetic`: An instance of the Aesthetic class
+- `x` and `y`: position to print the legend
+- `origin`: Which corner of the legend corresponds to the x,y position.
+One of "top left", "top right", "bottom left", "bottom right"
+- `maxX` and `maxY`: The maximum width/height available to print the legend

 All legend types have their title above them, aligned right and underlined.

-All legend classes extend the `LegendBase` class and implement the following methods:

-- `render`:
-- `changePostion`:

 ### `TextStyleLegend`